Filter by

 A heating element only comes with a gasket when this is specified.
 If this is not specified a heating element gasket isn’t supplied with the element.

-Heating element, for espresso machines - Brooks
+Heating elements for espresso machines

 AFM 34 heating element gasket 57x43x3mm